RobertoDure/kafka-microservices/README.md

 kafka-microservices/
 ├── docker-compose.yml    # Docker configuration for Kafka and Zookeeper
-├── producer-service/     # Service that produces messages to Kafka ├── consumer-service/     # Service that consumes messages from Kafka └── pom.xml              # Parent POM file
+├── producer-service/     # Service that produces messages to Kafka ├── mongo-consumer-service/     # Service that consumes messages from Kafka and saves this message in MongoDB ├── email-consumer-service/     # Service that consumes messages from Kafka and sends an email using the message consumed └── pom.xml              # Parent POM file
 ```